iaffs/gacha-crystals/README.md

 ## Evaluation

 I have struggled a lot during this exam to make everything work, but stubborn as I am I wanted to be able to make it as good as possible and to master as much of the requirements as I could.
 I am happy about the result regardless of the grade.
 The grade doesn't always reflect the effort and what the student learned.
-This exam has also made me want to do more React in personal project, and also made me more curious about security in web applications.
+This exam has also made me want to do more React in personal projects, and also made me more curious about security in web applications.

 ## Missing functionality
 + Free gift every x amount of time - I am so sad about this actually because I really wanted to master this but since I am writing this in the middle of the night I am far from able to figure out the code to make it work.